verdaccio/verdaccio/website/docs/install.md

 }
 ```

+For alternative configurations, please read the [Using a privare registry](cli-registry.md) section.

 ## Create Your Own Private NPM Package Tutorial {#create-your-own-private-npm-package-tutorial}

 If you'd like a broader explanation, don't miss the tutorial created by [thedevlife](https://mybiolink.co/thedevlife) on how to Create Your Own Private NPM Package using Verdaccio.